zoisite-rb/zoisite-rb/guides/source/command_line.md

 ...
 ```

-With the `helper` method it is possible to access Rails and your application's helpers.
+With the `helper` method it is possible to access Zoisite and your application's helpers.

 ```irb
 irb> helper.time_ago_in_words 30.days.ago